 Expectations need to be managed.

-It's a fact of digital life, if you want to mine for gold, be prepared to sift through a lot of dirt.
+It's a fact of digital life, when mining for gold, you have to sift through the dirt.

 "Whacker enquiries" fit into several main varieties: